 So the question is always “what can I expect when I get to rehab?”

-(First in a series of what to expect – No.2 – Life after Drug Rehab – the Inpatient Programme)
+First in a series of what to expect – Click here for No.2 – Life after Drug Rehab – the Inpatient Programme

 Checking Into Rehab

-The first thing that happens upon your arrival is an addiction assessment.
-The purpose of the assessment is to decide whether addiction exists, and what the extent of addiction is.
+The first thing that happens upon your arrival at our addiction treatment centers is an addiction assessment.
+The purpose of the assessment in intake process is to decide whether addiction exists, and what the extent of addiction is.
 This is done in order to evaluate whether detoxification will be necessary and to what degree.
-It is important to be honest during assessment, especially when it comes to what drugs were used, when last you used and what quantities, as this determines the kind of detoxification that will be implemented.
-A trained professional conducts assessments, and information given by the addict is kept confidential and used in constructing a unique treatment plan.
+It is important to be honest during the assessment, especially when it comes to drug abuse and what drugs were used, when last you used and what quantities, as this determines the kind of detoxification that will be implemented.
+A trained professional conducts mental health and drugs and alcohol assessments.
+This information given by the addict is kept confidential and used in constructing a unique treatment plan.
 During this process financial considerations, as well as the relevant medical aid cover, is addressed.

 Detox in Rehab

-Once the client is admitted the detox period begins immediately.
+Once the patient is admitted to the recovery center the detox period begins immediately.
 Based on the assessment as well as a consultation with a medical practitioner, medication is given in order to assist with a safe detoxification process.
-The detox is the hardest part, but Houghton rehab does everything to ensure that the addict receives the utmost care and comfort.
-It is important to understand the dangers surrounding detoxification.
-Withdrawal symptoms can be extremely dangerous, and can leave lasting damage, or even be fatal.
+The detox is the hardest part, but Houghton drug and alcohol rehab do everything during addiction treatment to ensure that the addict receives the utmost care and comfort.
+It is important for substance abusers to understand the dangers surrounding detoxification.
+Withdrawal symptoms can be extremely dangerous and can leave lasting damage, or even be fatal.
 It is of paramount importance to detox under professional medical supervision.
-In cases like heroin addiction the addict can suffer from hypertension and muscles spasms, as well as potent effects on the brain.
+In cases like heroin addiction, the addict can suffer from hypertension and muscles spasms, as well as potent effects on the brain.
 In severe alcohol withdrawal lie the possibilities of Delirium Tremens, which can lead to death or lasting psychiatric issues.

-Rehab is a life changing experience that requires a lot of hard work and engaging in achieving that.
+Rehab is a life-changing experience that requires a lot of hard work and engaging in achieving that.
 28-42 days is a short amount of time to change behaviours that may have been part of your life for the biggest part, so Houghton House does not waste a single moment.
-During the week clients begin their day with a lovely walk and a healthy breakfast.
+During the week patients begin their day with a lovely walk and a healthy breakfast.
 The day is packed with readings, lectures, therapy sessions and 12-step work time.
-In the evenings clients attend NA and AA meetings which come to the house.
-Hearty and healthy food is served at mealtimes and clients can relax around the pool or in the lush gardens.
+In the evening’s patients attend NA and AA meetings which come to the house.
+Hearty and healthy food is served at mealtimes and patients can relax around the pool or in the lush gardens.

 Weekends are made up of meetings, group therapy, relaxation and family time.
 The client’s family is encouraged to visit during visitation hours.

-Exercise is included in the daily programme, and Houghton rehab has an on-site gym, a swimming pool, and a yoga teacher who comes in from a local studio.
+Exercise is included in the daily programme, and Houghton House Rehabs have swimming pools, and a yoga teacher who comes in regularly from a local studio.

-Clients at Houghton rehab share a room with at least one other person.
+Patients at Houghton House Rehab share a room with at least one other person.
 Rooms are stylishly decorated and each client has their own nightstand and lamp.
 Once a client is admitted they are assigned a buddy, who will usually also be their roommate, and is there to help them get used to the schedule and assist with settling in to rehab.
-Clients are discouraged from isolating and rather encouraged to engage with those around them.
+Patients are discouraged from isolating and rather encouraged to engage with those around them.
 Houghton rehab believes in individuality while at the same time trusting in the therapeutic value of one addict helping another.

-Entering Houghton rehab means shutting the doors to the outside world and your life of addiction.
+Entering Houghton House Rehab means shutting the doors to the outside world and your life of addiction.
 This means that you will have limited contact with friends and family on the outside in order to assure that your focus is primarily and without distraction, solely on your recovery.